Democrats flex power by taking aim at money in politics

 The sweeping, 570-page bill also would make Election Day a holiday for federal workers and require "dark money" political groups to make their donors public.
 And it would create a public financing system for congressional campaigns that Democrats say will cut down on corruption and reduce the power of lobbyists and other special interests.

-"The public is smart enough to know that where you get your money, that's where you get your marching orders," said Rep. Paul Sarbanes, a Maryland Democrat who is the bill's main author.
+"The public is smart enough to know that where you get your money, that's where you get your marching orders," said Rep. John Sarbanes, a Maryland Democrat who is the bill's main author.

 Sign Up and Save